daithioc95/MS2/README.md

 ## Known Bugs and Fixes
 - Evo-Calendar
     - For mobile devices, when closing the events section on there appears to be an issue with closing.
-It is expected to gradually slide in, however it slides a fraction before closing abruptly.
+It is expected to gradually slide shut however it slides a fraction before closing abruptly.
 This is a known issue and I plan to fix this at a later stage.
-    - Occasionally the event section closes involuntarily when scrolling on mobile devices which I intend to investigate at a later stage.
+    - Occasionally the event section closes involuntarily when scrolling on mobile devices which can be frustrating for the user when selecting the desired event, I intend to investigate this issue deeper at a later stage.

 - JSHint issue
-    - The below issue  appears when using the JShint validator despite the code fullfilling it's functionality.
+    - The below issue  appears when using the JSHint validator despite the code fulfilling its functionality.
     - "Functions declared within loops referencing an outer scoped variable may lead to confusing semantics.
 (W083)"
     - The reason for this error is because a function is declared within the for loop.
-I have trialed a series of different approaches to remove this error, however it still appears.
+I have trialled a series of different approaches to remove this error, however it still appears.
 The function is needed to appear within the loop in order to implement the location title above the specified marker.
-    - This may be down to how the google maps API elements interacts with Jshint.
+    - This may be down to how the google maps API elements interacts with JSHint.
     - The error occurs for each category of map markers meaning it occurs once in the maps2.js file and 3 times in the maps.js file.

 ## Credits